 Your non-compete clause cannot eliminate all possibilities for a former employee to work in their field.
 You must also show how you would be harmed without enforcement of the clause and how the clause is not an unreasonable burden on an employee’s ability to work.

-Protect Your Business Rights by Contacting an Attorney
+Protect Your Business Rights by Contacting a Dallas Business Attorney

 You have rights if a current or former employee mistreats you.
 Legal action against an employee’s mistreatment may be your best option to protect your business, but it isn’t always easy.